xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 # 2. Implementation Details

-Our experiments are conducted evaluating [Gemma-2 9B instruction-tuned](https://huggingface.co/facebook/gemma-2-9b-it) on four datasets: Sports Understanding, Social Chemistry, Quora Question Pairs, and Logical Deduction.
+Our experiments are conducted evaluating [Gemma-2 9B instruction-tuned](https://huggingface.co/facebook/gemma-2-9b-it) on four datasets: Sports Understanding[^11], Social Chemistry[^12], Quora Question Pairs[^13], and Logical Deduction[^14].
 Sports Understanding asks whether sentences about sports are plausible, Social Chemistry asks whether sentences about social interactions are acceptable, Quora Question Pairs asks whether two questions are similar, and Logical Deduction asks whether a conclusion follows from a set of premises.
 Each example in each dataset is a binary classification problem, where the answer is either "Yes" (plausible, acceptable, similar, or entailed) or "No" (implausible, unacceptable, not similar, or not entailed).

 Here is an example of what a Sports Understanding question looks like: